Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: A History of Rice Futures Markets in Japan

-After the Tokugawa period, the Meiji government was set up in 1868.
-In the Meiji period, the rice futures market in Japan developed further.
-The Meiji government prohibited dealing in futures at the Dojima exchange as gambling in 1869.
-Rice brokers in Osaka urged the government to reopen the futures market until transactions restarted in Dojima in 1871 (\citet[pp.26--40]{tsugawa1990sod}).
-Concurrently, rice brokers in Tokyo sought to open another rice futures exchange.
-Hachirouemon Mitsui, a representative of rice brokers in Tokyo, began dealing in rice futures through his company, Bouekishousha, in 1871.
-This was followed by Chugai Shougyoukaisha, founded by wealthy merchants in Kagoshima and starting dealing in rice futures in 1874.
-The two companies were reorganized into Kabuto-cho Kome-Shoukaisho (i.e., the Kabuto-cho rice exchange) and Kakigara-cho Kome-Shoukaisho (i.e., the Kakigara-cho rice exchange), respectively, in 1876.
-Finally, the two organizations were unified in 1883 under the name Tokyo Kome-Shoukaisho (i.e., the Tokyo rice exchange) (\citet[pp.27--36]{tge2003htg}).
+In prewar Japan, two major rice futures exchanges, the Tokyo rice exchange and the Osaka-Dojima rice exchange, were considered leading markets.
+Rice trading volumes in the two exchanges amounted to 18.38 million {\it koku}, or 45 per cent of total rice futures, in 1893.\footnote{{\it Koku} is a unit of rice trading volume.
+One {\it koku} is equal to 180.39 liters.} The two major exchanges continued to rank first and second in rice futures trading volumes (see \citet[pp.154--159]{mac1900sya}).
+They listed each single standard brand of domestic rice: Musashi (rice cropped in Saitama prefecture) on the Tokyo rice exchange and Settsu (rice cropped in Hyogo prefecture) on the Osaka-Dojima rice exchange.\footnote{The Saitama prefecture is next to the Tokyo prefecture and the Hyogo prefecture is next to the Osaka prefecture.}

-By the end of the 1870s, Japan's two major rice futures exchanges had thus been established in Tokyo and Osaka.
-Tokyo Kome-Shoukaisho (the Tokyo rice exchange) and Dojima Kome-Shoukaisho (the Dojima rice exchange) were reorganized into Tokyo Beikoku-Torihikijo (the Tokyo rice exchange) and Osaka-Dojima Beikoku-Torihikijo (the Osaka-Dojima rice exchange), respectively, and were considered the leading markets.
-Rice trading volumes in the two exchanges amounted to 18.38 million {\it koku}, 45\% of total rice futures, in 1893.\footnote{{\it Koku} is a unit of rice trading volume.
-One {\it koku} is equal to 180.39 liters.} The two major exchanges continued to rank first and second in rice futures trading volumes (\citet[pp.154--159]{mac1900srd}).
-The transaction processes at the two exchanges had much in common with their counterpart from the Tokugawa period.
-Standard rice was used as the basis of transactions, but market participants were allowed to transact other types of rice if agreed upon beforehand.
-This method of trading---i.e., trading by grade---was permitted for rice only until 1905; other types of commodities with different origins had to be singly traded.
-Thus, the rice futures exchanges, direct descendants of the rice futures market in the Tokugawa period, differed in nature from other futures exchanges (\citet[p.28]{maeda2011ptc}) and constituted a major market in prewar Japan.
+These standard brands were regarded as the basis of transactions, and both brands were equal in quality (see \citet[p.457]{ichinoue1920ssr}).
+In fact, the Tokyo rice exchange categorized Settsu rice in the same groups as Musashi rice in 1920 (see \citet[pp.458-459]{ichinoue1920ssr}).
+These exchanges approved two manners for clearing rice futures transactions: settlement on the balance and delivery of physical rice.
+It is an interesting feature of rice futures transactions in Japan that sellers often delivered physical rice to buyers when they cleared their transactions in futures.
+In fact, the average ratios of delivery volumes to trading volumes from 1912 to 1931 were six per cent for the Tokyo rice exchange and five per cent for the Osaka-Dojima rice exchange.
+In the 1910s, these ratios were higher than after the 1920s.
+From 1912 to 1919, these ratios were nine per cent in Tokyo and eight per cent in Osaka (see \citet{maf1935tvp2,maf1935tvp4,maf1935tvp1}).